 Berberine is most commonly taken for diabetes, high levels of cholesterol or other fats (lipids) in the blood (hyperlipidemia), and high blood pressure.
 It is also used for burns, canker sores, liver disease, and many other conditions but there is no good scientific evidence to support many of these uses.

-Uses & Effectiveness
+Uses & Effectiveness ?

 Possibly Effective for

 - Diabetes.
 Berberine seems to slightly reduce blood sugar levels in people with diabetes.
-Also, some early research suggests that taking 500 mg of berberine 2-3 times daily for up to 3 months might control blood sugar as effectively as metformin or rosiglitazone.
+Also, some early research shows that taking 500 mg of berberine 2-3 times daily for up to 3 months might control blood sugar as effectively as metformin or rosiglitazone.